-In accordance with your request, we have estimated the prospective resources, as of March 31, 2023, to the Reconnaissance Energy Africa Ltd. (ReconAfrica) interest in certain opportunities subclassified as prospects located in the Damara Fold and Thrust Belt play area in the southwestern to south-central portion of Petroleum Exploration License (PEL) 73 in the Kavango Basin, northeastern Namibia.
-This is a revision of our report dated June 22, 2023.
-This report has been revised to remove statements indicating that chance of development was included in our risk assessment.
-With the exception of these changes, we completed our evaluation on or about June 22, 2023.
-As of the date of this report, 9 prospects and 12 leads were identified and evaluated.
-This report is limited to our evaluation of the 9 prospects.
+In accordance with your request, we have estimated the prospective resources, as of February 29, 2024, to the Reconnaissance Energy Africa Ltd. (ReconAfrica) interest in certain opportunities located in the Damara Fold and Thrust Belt play area in the southwestern to south-central portion of Petroleum Exploration License (PEL) 73 in the Kavango Basin, northeastern Namibia.
 It is our understanding that ReconAfrica holds a 90 percent interest in PEL 73.
 The Namibian state oil company, NAMCOR, holds the remaining 10 percent interest in PEL 73, and ReconAfrica carries NAMCOR's costs through the development stage.
 PEL 73 has an exploration period comprising a number of phases ending January 29, 2025, or, if extensions are requested and granted, ending January 29, 2029.
-The preparation date of this report is June 1, 2023; we did not consider any geological, engineering, or financial data for this evaluation after that date.
+The preparation date of this report is March 1, 2024; we did not consider any geological, engineering, or financial data for this evaluation after that date.

 Prospective resources are those quantities of petroleum estimated, as of a given date, to be potentially recoverable from undiscovered accumulations by applying future development projects.
 Prospective resources have both an associated chance of discovery and a chance of development.
-For the purposes of this report, chance of development was not included in our evaluation.
 Prospective resources are further categorized according to the level of certainty associated with recoverable estimates assuming their discovery and development and may be subclassified based on project maturity.
 The prospective resources included in this report should not be construed as reserves or contingent resources; they represent exploration opportunities and quantify the development potential in the event a petroleum discovery is made.
-A geologic risk assessment was performed for these prospects, as discussed in subsequent paragraphs.
-This report does not include economic analysis for these prospects.
+A geologic risk assessment was performed for these prospects and leads, as discussed in subsequent paragraphs.
+This report does not include economic analysis for these prospects and leads.
 Based on analogous field developments, it appears that, assuming a discovery is made, the unrisked best estimate prospective resources in this report have a reasonable chance of being economically viable.
 There is no certainty that any portion of the prospective resources will be discovered.
 If they are discovered, there is no certainty that it will be commercially viable to produce any portion of the prospective resources.

 The estimates in this report have been prepared in accordance with the definitions and guidelines set forth in Canadian National Instrument 51-101 (NI 51-101)-Standards of Disclosure for Oil and Gas Activities and the Canadian Oil and Gas Evaluation Handbook (COGEH).
 However, this report does not contain all the supplemental data required by NI 51-101 and the COGEH.
-As presented in the COGEH, reserves, contingent resources, and prospective resources should not be combined without recognition of the significant differences in the criteria associated with their classification.
-Contingent and prospective resources estimates involve additional risks, specifically the risk of not achieving commerciality and exploration risk, respectively, not applicable to reserves estimates.
-Therefore, when resources classifications are combined, it is important that each component of the summation also be provided and it should be made clear whether and how the components in the summation were adjusted for risk.
 Definitions are presented immediately following this letter.
 Following the definitions is a list of abbreviations used in this report.

-Totals of unrisked prospective resources beyond the prospect level are not reflective of volumes that can be expected to be recovered and are shown for convenience only.
-Because of the geologic risk associated with each prospect, meaningful totals beyond this level can be defined only by summing risked prospective resources.
+Totals of unrisked prospective resources beyond the prospect or lead level are not reflective of volumes that can be expected to be recovered and are shown for convenience only.
+Because of the geologic risk associated with each prospect or lead, meaningful totals beyond this level can be defined only by summing risked prospective resources.
 Such risk is often significant.

-We estimate the unrisked and risked gross (100 percent) prospective gas resources and the unrisked and risked company gross prospective gas resources to the ReconAfrica interest in these prospects, as of March 31, 2023, to be:
+We estimate the unrisked and risked gross (100 percent) best estimate (2U) prospective oil resources and the unrisked and risked company gross and net 2U prospective oil resources to the ReconAfrica interest in these prospects, as of February 29, 2024, to be:

-Best Estimate (2U) Prospective Gas Resources (Bcf)

-Unrisked Risked (1)

-Gross Company Gross Company

-(100%) Gross Net (2) (100%) Gross Net (2)
+Best Estimate (2U) Prospective Oil Resources (MMbbl) Unrisked Risked (1) Subclass Gross (100%) Company Gross Net (2) Gross (100%) Company Gross Net (2) Prospects 3,423.6 3,081.2 2,927.2 225.6 203.0 192.9 Leads 153.1 137.8 130.9 5.5 5.0 4.7

-14,548.8 13,093.9 12,439.2 1,370.3 1,233.3 1,171.6